mathigon/textbooks/content/sequences/content.md

 numbers|powers of 2]].
 ::: tab
 #### {.btn.blue} _{span.check(when="blank-4")}_
-If you add up all the numbers in a row, their sums for another sequence: the [[powers of two|perfect numbers|prime numbers]].
+If you add up all the numbers in a row, their sums form another sequence: the [[powers of two|perfect numbers|prime numbers]].
 ::: tab
 #### {.btn.teal} _{span.check(when="blank-5")}_
-In every row that starts with a prime number in its second cell, all following numbers are [[multiples|factors|inverses]] of that prime.
+In every row that has a prime number in its second cell, all following numbers are [[multiples|factors|inverses]] of that prime.
 ::: tab
 #### {.btn.green} _{span.check(when="blank-6")}_
 The diagram above highlights the “shallow” diagonals in different colours.
 If